04 – PITCH DECK SOLUTION SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 The Investor Pitch Deck Series:

-Last week in 3: Pitch Deck Market Slide – 10 Slides to VC Funding Success, I spoke about the Market slide and its importance.
-This week I’m speaking to the Pitch Deck Solution Slide, the fourth page of every presentation and its importance.
-After having discussed the Market slide, you should immediately launch into describing your Awesome Killer Solution.
+Last week in The Market Slide: 10 Slides to VC Funding Success, I spoke about the market slide and its importance.
+This week, I’m discussing the Pitch Deck Solution Slide, the fourth page of every presentation, and its significance.
+After discussing the market slide, describe your excellent killer solution immediately.

 Why?
-First, you’ve whetted your audience’s appetite with the size of the Market for the Problem you are going after.
-Their brain is now poised to hear your Solution.
+First, you’ve whetted your audience’s appetite by understanding the market size for the problem you are going after.
+Their brain is now poised to hear your solution.
 It’s time to spring it upon them!

 Pitch Deck Solution Slide – Content

-Your Solution Slide should convey to your audience a clear image or your “soft” goods service or “hard” goods product.
+Your solution slide should convey a clear image of your “soft” goods service or “hard” goods product to your audience.
 For “soft” goods, like SaaS, a key screenshot of your app or web page will work.
-For “hard” products, like the $2 wine to $20 wine example, a high-resolution, full-color image must be used.
-If you used a Kick Starter program to build it, used an image from that package that you created.
+A high-resolution, full-color image must be used for “hard” products, like the $2 wine to $20 wine example.
+If you used a Kick Starter program to build it, use an image from that package that you created.

 Pitch Deck Solution Slide – What’s Your Story?

-So, what do you say while your Solution Slide is visible?
-Think back to the Problem slide.
-Your “Solution” slide verbal points should address every Problem point.
-If your investor audience asked you a question again on your Problem slide, you must answer this question also.
+So, what do you think you could say while your solution slide is visible?
+Think back to the problem slide.
+Your “Solution” slide verbal points should address every problem point.
+If your investor audience asks a question again on your problem slide, you must also answer this question.

-You should target to spend about twice the amount of time on this slide as compared to previous slides.
-If a “hard” good, the “Look” will be key to the “sell.”
+We should target spending about twice the amount of time on this slide compared to previous slides.
+If a product is a “hard” or “soft” product, the “look” will be critical to the “sell.”
 Do you have an Apple-like look?
 Does it have an Apple-like price?
 If you have a “hard” good, now is when you “unveil” it.
-If small enough to sit on the table, have a high-quality cloth material covering it.
-I like royal blue, but if an “eco-theme” product, you might want a forest green.
-“Do Not” pass the product around at this time.
+If small enough to sit on the table, have a high-quality cloth covering it.
+I like royal blue, but you might want a forest green if it’s an “eco-theme” product.
+“Do not” pass the product around at this time.
 If you do, you’ve lost your audience.
-Once you’ve unveiled, a pregnant pause, followed by pointing out the key problems that your “Solution” has solved.
+Once you’ve unveiled it, pause, then point out the fundamental problems your “solution” has solved.

-If your Solution is a “Soft” good, such as a SaaS, your words will have to tell the story.
-Point out how elegantly you SaaS solution solves the Problem that your Competitor does not.
+Your words must tell the story if your solution is a “soft” good, such as a SaaS.
+Point out how elegantly your SaaS solution solves the problem that your competitor does not.
 Ideally, the background or embedded image on the page helps you tell this part of your story.
-“Do Not” fire up a web browser in an attempt to give a “short demo.”
+“Do Not” fires up a web browser to give a “short demo.”
 Doing so is a sure recipe for failure.
 Networks fail.
 Doing this will blow your time budget.
 A delay of even a few seconds for a page load will allow your investor’s mind to wander.
 You’ve lost all your momentum!
 After slide 10, you can always give a demo if the investor is interested and conditions allow.

 Presentation: We Can Read or Listen – Not Both!